 If you do not receive a restitution payment within 60 days after submission of the complaint form, contact the District Attorney Bad Check Restitution Program.

-Hire a collection agency approved by the District Office.
+Through District RFP, contract with a collection agency to service all colleges.
+Engagement of such services is at the sole discretion of the college’s VP of Administrative Services. .

 Use the COTOP Program.
 (Refer to the instructions in the COTOP section and the material received from the District Office).